-We recommend the powdered/granular detergents--like Cascade--because sometimes the gels don't perform as well.
+We recommend the powdered/granular detergents—like Cascade—because sometimes the gels don't perform as well.
+Also you can control the amount of detergent where you can’t with pods.
 We've also found that prominent brands are better than some of the generics.

 Not usually.
 Most dishwashers handle the normal food residue left on dishes after eating, if you first scrape the dishes to remove any larger bits of food.
 But if anything is burned, melted, or stuck to the dishes, rinse and scrape them well, before you put them into the dishwasher.
 Leaving some residue is actually best, because the protein in the food reacts with the soap for more-effective cleaning.

 It may be a model that pre-heats the water.
 If so, and if the water entering the dishwasher is cool, the heater may take up to half an hour to heat the water.
 To avoid the wait, increase the incoming water temperature before turning on the dishwasher.
 Do that by running the kitchen sink faucet until the water runs hot.
 Or increase the temperature of the hot water to the entire house at the hot water heater.

 My cups and glasses are coming out spotty and filmy.
 What's wrong?

 For spotting only, try using the heated drying cycle.
 If that doesn't help, try one of the rinse-aid products you can find at your supermarket.

 Film can be caused by a couple of things:

 It could be from a lack of water flow within the dishwasher.

 It also could be from hard water.
 If you can remove the film with vinegar, it's probably caused by hard water deposits.